nielslange/smntcs-simple-events-widget/README.md

 ### 1.9 (2023.10.21)

-- Test up to WP 6.4
+- Tested up to WordPress 6.4

 ### 1.8 (2023.05.28)